 If your child’s injuries are the result of the careless and negligent decision of GlaxoSmithKline to push Zofran as a medication for morning sickness then you are fully within your right to demand that the cost of your child’s surgeries, medical treatments and long term care are provided for in addition to compensation for your child’s pain and suffering.

 Contact us today to schedule a free consultation with one of our Zofran birth defect attorneys at Rosenfeld Injury Lawyers LLC.
 We will be happy to evaluate your case more thoroughly and to provide you with more information about the current claims being filed against GlaxoSmithKline for spina bifida caused by Zofran and where you may fit in the growing litigation.

 From there, we will review your legal options and advise you on whether it is in your best interest to file a Zofran lawsuit— and what you can expect from the process from start to finish as we work on your behalf to represent your family’s interests.
 If we are unable to secure compensation on your behalf, all of our advice and services will be free of charge.

 Learn more about your legal rights.
 Visit our Zofran FAQ page.

-Rosenfeld Injury Lawyers is headquartered in Chicago, Illinois and is accepting Zofran cases both on a local and national basis.
+Rosenfeld Injury Lawyers LLC is headquartered in Chicago, Illinois and is accepting Zofran cases both on a local and national basis.